Save As You Earn schemes – a better way?

 However, SAYE isn’t for everyone.
 Another employee share plan that’s well worth considering is the Share Incentive Plan (SIP).
 Like the SAYE it can allow individuals to save money over a period of time in order to buy shares.
 The tax treatment available for a SIP – which is a government recognised share plan - is second to none.
 Shares can be purchased out of pre-tax salary and, provided certain rules are followed, it can be a completely tax free plan – that’s no Income Tax, no National Insurance Contributions (for employee or employer) and no Capital Gains Tax on the sale of the shares.

 If the principle of SAYE sounds like a good idea, but the plan doesn’t quite work for your business, don’t assume you can’t put in an excellent equity incentive plan for all your staff.
-Download our SIP factsheet to find out more, or call 020 8949 5522 and speak to one of our advisers.
+Call us on 020 8949 5522 and speak to one of our advisers to find out more.